-As of December 31, 2000, our activities were conducted in 39 locations in 12 states; however, with the acquisitions consummated in 2001, we currently have 110 locations in 25 states.
-Of the 110 locations, 28 are in Florida; 19 in New York; nine in Minnesota; nine in Virginia; seven in Louisiana; five in Colorado; four in South Carolina; three each in Arizona, Georgia and North Dakota; two each in California, Michigan, New Jersey, New Mexico and Texas; and one each in Indiana, Iowa, Missouri, Nevada, Ohio, Pennsylvania, Tennessee, West Virginia, Wisconsin, and Wyoming.
-Because a significant amount of our business is concentrated in Arizona, Florida, and New York, the occurrence of adverse economic conditions or an adverse regulatory climate in these states could have a material adverse effect on our business, although we have not encountered such conditions in the past.
+As of December 31, 2000, our activities were conducted in 39 locations in 12 states; however, with the acquisitions consummated in 2001, we currently have 116 locations in 27 states.
+Of the 116 locations, 31 are in Florida; 19 in New York; nine in Virginia; eight in Minnesota; seven in Louisiana; five in Colorado; four in South Carolina; three each in Arizona, Georgia, New Mexico and North Dakota; two each in California, Michigan, Nevada, New Jersey and Texas; and one each in Connecticut, Indiana, Iowa, Missouri, Ohio, Oklahoma, Pennsylvania, Tennessee, West Virginia, Wisconsin, and Wyoming.

 Our business is divided into four divisions: (i) the Retail Division; (ii) the National Programs Division; (iii) the Service Division; and (iv) the Brokerage Division.
 The Retail Division is composed of Brown & Brown employees who market and sell a broad range of insurance products to insureds.
 The National Programs Division works with underwriters to develop proprietary insurance programs for specific niche markets.
 These programs are marketed and sold primarily through independent agencies and agents across the United States.
 We receive an override on the commissions generated by these independent agencies.
 The Service Division provides insurance-related services such as third-party administration and consultation for workers' compensation and employee benefit markets.
 The Brokerage Division markets and sells excess and surplus commercial insurance, as well as certain niche programs, primarily through independent agents.
-For the fiscal year ended December 31, 2000, we achieved commission and fee revenues of approximately \$204.9 million.
+For the fiscal year ended December 31, 2000, we achi eved commission and fee revenues of approximately \$204.9 million.